nestjs/docs.nestjs.com/content/guards.md

 }
 ```

 > info **Hint** In the node.js world, it's common practice to attach the authorized user to the `request` object.
 Thus, in our sample code above, we are assuming that `request.user` contains the user instance and allowed roles.
-In your app, you will probably make that association in your custom **authentication middleware**.
+In your app, you will probably make that association in your custom **authentication guard** (or middleware).

 The `Reflector` class allows us to easily access the metadata by the specified **key** (in this case, the key is `'roles'`; refer back to the `roles.decorator.ts` file and the `SetMetadata()` call made there).
 In the example above, we passed `context.getHandler()` in order to extract the metadata for the currently processed request method.
 Remember, `getHandler()` gives us a **reference** to the route handler function.